 4BB infinite stamina, sets Drones to exhaust 4 instead of killing them.
 3 HP.
 This redesign was suggested by Arkanishu a long time ago.
 The problem with the current Deadeye is that it's one of the more complex units in the game, yet it creates absolutely no decisions in its use.
 Once you and your opponent decide to play a Deadeye mirror, you know exactly what you're going to do for the next 4 turns: 1 shift-D. It takes no thought.
 This redesign adds an interesting decision: when to sac it.
 Since it never runs out of Stamina, you will eventually have to stop clicking it and give your opponent their Drones back to get the BV.

 - Cluster Bolt

 I have no idea what I want done with this unit, but I'm sure I want it changed somehow.
 The problem isn't really balance, which I why I didn't put it under nerfs, it's the degeneracy.
-Cluster Bolt all-in with no other breachproof support can actually be a legimitate strategy against red rush, and I just think that's really bullshit.
+Cluster Bolt all-in with no other breachproof support can actually be a legimitate strategy against red rush, and I just think that's really stupid.
 Blah blah blah you can beat it easily with SG.
-Yeah, but if the set is otherwise a red rush set, then sometimes you get situations where eg. p1 needs to go Elyot Animus to have a chance against Fastimus, but Elyot Animus loses to Cluster.
+That doesn't mean it isn't a problem because sometimes the otherwise optimal strategy locks out of the counter to Cluster Bolt before the opponent locks out of Cluster Bolt.
+For example, if the set is otherwise a red rush set, you might have a situation where p1 needs to go Elyot Animus to have a chance against Fastimus, but Elyot Animus loses to Cluster.

 Units I'm ambivalent about